kegi9195/math2001-fall2018/README.md

 -----------------------------------
 ## Homework
-The homework will account for 40% of the course grade and will be assigned every week at the beginning of class and posted on the schedule.
+The written homework assignments will account for 28% of the course grade and will be due every week on Friday (at the beginning of class) as indicated on [the course schedule](https://github.com/williamdemeo/math2001-fall2018/tree/master/schedule).

 Here are some important facts about the homework policy in this class.

 + **You must submit a hard copy of your homework**; electronic submissions, e.g. email attachments, are not acceptable.
-+ **Homework submitted at the end of class on the due date will be penalized 10%.**
++ **Homework submitted at the end of class on the due date may be penalized.**
-+ **Homework submitted after then end of class on the due date will not be accepted or graded.**
++ **Homework submitted after the end of class on the due date will not be accepted or graded.**
 + **Homework is graded on correctness and overall presentation**, including clarity, legibility, and style.

 The lowest (or missed) homework score